feimingxliu/quicksearch/README.md

  ```

 This will generate binary in your `$GOPATH/bin`, note this **does not install UI**.
 Or you can get the prebuilt binary
-from [Releases](https://github.com/feimingxliu/quicksearch/releases) *which includes UI*.
+from [Releases](https://github.com/feimingxliu/quicksearch/releases) **which includes UI**.

-To run the quicksearch.
+To run the Quicksearch.
 Copy the example config.

 ```bash
 wget https://raw.githubusercontent.com/feimingxliu/quicksearch/master/configs/config.yaml